Determine where your money has the best chance to grow.

 Know the Plan rules and fees, and compare investment options and expenses.

-Find the right financial professionals to help you with this decision and going forward.
+Find a fiduciary advisor to help you with this decision and going forward.

 There are many questions that come with changing jobs or retiring.
 One of the most common questions is: What should I do with my old retirement Plan?
 This would include 401(k), 403(b), TSP, and other Plans.